China’s Magnificence (Xingping Village)

-When I was invited to show my artwork in a private art show in Guangzhou, (Chinas 3rd most significant city) for private collectors in January 2019.
+As a Sedona artist, I was invited to show my vivid, mystical landscapes in a private art show in Guangzhou (China’s 3rd most significant city) for private collectors in January 2019.
 We had the fantastic opportunity to visit small villages in China.
-In our travels, we stopped in Yangshuo and experienced their electric nightlife that pulsed with energy and awe-inspiring old-world Chinese culture.
+In our travels, we stopped in Yangshuo and experienced their electric nightlife pulsed with energy and awe-inspiring old-world Chinese culture.
 Then from there, we traveled to Xingping Village, that’s where Monolithic China came to life.
-To learn more click here.
+To learn more, click here.

 Crossing the Li River